aws-samples/generative-ai-cdk-constructs-samples/samples/document_explorer/README.md

     fi
     ```

-5. Enable Access to Bedrock Models
+5. Enable Access to Amazon Bedrock Models
 > You must explicitly enable access to models before they can be used with the Amazon Bedrock service.
 Please follow these steps in the [Amazon Bedrock User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) to enable access to the models (at minimum, ```Anthropic::Claude```):.

 6. Deploy the sample in your account.